 Nicole is a champion for integrated storytelling and building the most creative agency with the happiest team.
 Her career spans nearly two decades of work at both agencies and in-house for high-growth startups and corporations, managing brand activations, product launches and navigating critical inflection points from crises to IPOs.

-As Executive Vice President and General Manager, Nicole manages a portfolio of Fintech and Future of Work clients, including Betterment, Honey, Gemini, Fetch Robotics, Policygenius and Flatiron School.
-She also oversees the day to day operations of our East Coast offices.
+As Executive Vice President and General Manager, Nicole manages a portfolio of fintech and consumer clients.
+She also oversees the day-to-day operations of our East Coast offices.

 Nearly two decades of experience has afforded Nicole a diverse career with agencies like Edelman and PAN Communications, and included eight years in-house at brands like HelloFresh, Radial, Altisource and Apprenda.

-Nicole is a graduate of Cal Poly, San Luis Obispo, and her happy place is on the ski slopes with her family.
+Nicole is a graduate of Cal Poly, San Luis Obispo, and her happy place is on the ski slopes with her husband and three kids.

 A believer in a heart and spine-centered approach to human resources, Gillian brings 15 years of experience in technology and digital advertising to Mission North.Read more